-Empowering Your Children to be More Independent
+Empowering Children to be More Independent

-1. Set-up self-motivating routines that can help do the prompting for you.
+Set up self-motivating routines that can help do the prompting for you.
 They are most often phrased with a “When….Then…” or “As soon as….Then…” The more consistent these agreements are, the more self-motivating they are.
 So strive for something that can be fairly consistent every day.
 For example:

 “After school, as soon as your homework is done, then you can play with the neighbors.”
+“When you finish your homework, you can get on the iPad.”

 “I’m gonna set a time – and if you have your jobs done before it goes off, you are welcome to use that time for playing, if you use the whole time to get yourself ready – that’s fine too.”